chakchurina/embedding-model-selection/README.md

 We intentionally included ModernBERT from HuggingFace, a base language model that has not been trained for sentence similarity tasks.
 Here it serves as a negative example, illustrating behaviour of  unsuitable model.
 By the way, kudos to the model’s creators—it is an impressive achievement.

-Both authors work in the biomedical data, so we use medical terms and texts for analysis.
+Both authors work with biomedical data, so we use medical terms and texts for analysis.
 However, the evaluation methods presented here are universal and can be adapted for any specialized field: whether fintech, legaltech, e-commerce, or other industries.

 Let’s dive in!